7 min read

 • Feeling rushed during the appointment

-Is White Coat Syndrome Dangerous?
+Is White Coat Hypertension Dangerous?

-While a temporary spike isn't immediately dangerous, research suggests that people with white coat syndrome may be at higher risk of developing sustained hypertension over time.
+While a temporary spike isn't immediately dangerous, research suggests that people with white coat hypertension may be at higher risk of developing sustained hypertension over time.
 A 2019 meta-analysis in the Annals of Internal Medicine found that untreated white coat hypertension was associated with a 36% higher risk of cardiovascular events.

 The Bottom Line